skfrost19/Docx-Viewer/README.md

 # Docx Viewer Extension for Visual Studio Code
-The Docx Viewer Extension for Visual Studio Code allows you to view and edit Docx files directly within the editor.
-With this extension, you no longer need to switch between multiple applications or install a separate word processor to view and make changes to your documents.
+The Docx Viewer Extension for Visual Studio Code allows you to view Docx files directly within the editor.
+With this extension, you no longer need to switch between multiple applications or install a separate word processor to view your documents.

 ## Features
 * Preview Docx files within the editor